Tessil/hat-trie/README.md

 ### Benchmark

 #### Wikipedia dataset
-The benchmark consists in inserting all the titles from the main namespace of the Wikipedia archive into the data structure, check the used memory space after the insert and search for all the titles again in the data structure.
+The benchmark consists in inserting all the titles from the main namespace of the Wikipedia archive into the data structure, check the used memory space after the insert (including potential memory fragmentation) and search for all the titles again in the data structure.
 The peak memory usage during the insert process is also measured with [time(1)](https://linux.die.net/man/1/time).

 * Dataset: [enwiki-20170320-all-titles-in-ns0.gz](https://dumps.wikimedia.org/enwiki/20170320/)
 * Size: 262.7 MiB